Emmanuel1321/AI-Career-Mentor-App/README.md

-# AI-Career-Mentor-App
+# AI Career Mentor

-A chat-based AI mentor that helps students and professionals choose or transition into careers based on their interests, strengths, market demand, and current trends.
+An AI-powered CLI app that provides career guidance, resume feedback, and role suggestions based on user input.